 The current paper describes the development of a new interest inventory that circumvents these problems.
 Specifically, the goal of this project is to develop an interest assessment inventory and accompanying feedback tool that is part of the broader SIMON (Study skills and Interest MONitor) project, a Flemish institutional initiative aimed at assisting secondary education pupils in their selection of a higher education program that maximally suits their interests and abilities.
-In this prospect, the newly developed interest inventory offers several advantages over previously developed scales such as the Self-Directed Search (SDS).
+In this prospect, the newly developed interest inventory offers several advantages over previously developed scales such as the SDS.
 Although both instruments aim to promote the exploration of interests in and by respondents using Holland's model as a guiding theoretical framework (see below), there are a number of important differences that should render this new instrument more appropriate to assess students' interests in the specific context described above.
 First, the new measure could be tailored to a distinct target audience of students in their final year of secondary education, who are all on the verge of selecting a higher education study program.
 For this target population, the ultimate objective of the interest-assessment consists of improving the match between their personal interests and the available study programs, rather than obtaining a match between interests and work environments in general.
-As a consequence, the operationalisation of this instrument should be different from the operationalisations adopted when constructing traditional interest inventories, such as the SDS.
-Specifically, items will be constructed and selected that are a reflection of specific study activities in different programs, on top of the commonly included occupational titles.
+As a consequence, the operationalization of this instrument should be different from the operationalizations adopted when constructing traditional interest inventories, such as the SDS.
+Specifically, items that are a reflection of specific study activities in different programs will be constructed and selected, on top of the commonly included occupational titles.
 A second innovation is that this new assessment tool will also encompass an Academic scale, to help students in their choice between academic versus vocational programs.

-Theoretical background of the newly developed interest inventory framework is currently the most widely used and researched model to structure interest inventories around the world (D. Brown, 2002; Nauta, 2010).
-Central in Holland's theory is the assumption that both people and environments can be described in terms of their similarity with six different personality and environment types, i.e., Realistic, Investigative, Artistic, Social, Enterprising, and Conventional (for an excellent description of these types, see for instance Nye et al., 2012).
+Theoretical background of the newly developed interest inventory

+Holland's (1997) RIASEC interest model served as the guiding taxonomic framework for our new assessment instrument.
+Although not entirely free of debate and criticism (e.g., Furnham, 2001; Tinsley, 2000), the RIASEC framework is currently the most widely used and researched model to structure interest inventories around the world (Brown, 2002; Nauta, 2010).
+Central to Holland's theory is the assumption that both people and environments can be described in terms of their similarity with six different personality and environment types, i.e., Realistic, Investigative, Artistic, Social, Enterprising, and Conventional (for an excellent description of these types, see for instance Nye et al., 2012).
 The idea is that the degree of congruence or fit between a person and his or her environment significantly relates to higher levels of achievement and/or satisfaction.
 Moreover, the six theoretical types can be organized in a hexagonal structure, reflecting the level of psychological similarity between types.
 That is, adjacent types (e.g., Realistic and Investigative) are most strongly related whereas opposite types (e.g., Realistic and Social) are expected to show the least similarity.
 Prediger (1982) extended Holland's theory by showing that two dimensions underlie the interest circumplex, namely the People/Things and the Data/Ideas dimensions.
-In the People/Things dimension, the Things axis is anchored by the Realistic type while the opposite end of the dimension (People) is anchored by Social.
+In the People/Things dimension, the Things axis is anchored by the Realistic type, while the opposite end of the dimension (People) is anchored by Social.
 The Data-Ideas dimension has the Data axis intersecting the midpoint between Enterprising and Conventional and the Ideas axis intersecting the midpoint between Investigative and Artistic types (Rounds & Tracey, 1993).